tcbegley/tcbegley.github.io/src/content/posts/mcmc-part-1.md

 drawbacks to these deterministic approaches that mean we will ultimately be uninterested in using them for inference:

-1. If we were to use a naïve strategy for chosing grid points, then the number of points required to reach some acceptable level of error increases exponentially with the dimension of the space we are integrating over.
+1. If we were to use a naïve strategy for choosing grid points, then the number of points required to reach some acceptable level of error increases exponentially with the dimension of the space we are integrating over.
 For example, if we were using a uniform grid, then in one dimension we might